abdi221/distance_monitor/README.md

 ## **How to Run It**

-1. Flash MicroPython onto the Pico W (if not already done).
+1. Flash MicroPython onto the Pico W, if not already done.
 2. Copy `main.py` onto the device using Thonny or your preferred tool.
 3. Update the Wi-Fi name and password at the top of the file.
 4. Reset the Pico.